Lego Party

 Lego Party (stylized as LEGO Party!) is a 2025 party video game developed by SMG Studio and published by Fictions.
-The game was released on September 30, 2025 for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.
+It was released on September 30, 2025 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S, with a Nintendo Switch 2 version released on July 30, 2026.

 Gameplay

-Lego Party! is heavily inspired by franchises such as Mario Party, allowing four players to compete by rolling numbers and progressing through various boards.
+Lego Party is heavily inspired by franchises such as Mario Party, allowing four players to compete by rolling numbers and progressing through various boards.
 There are four levels to choose from, each inspired by an existing Lego theme, such as Lego Ninjago, Lego Pirates, and Lego Space.
 Varying spots on the board will have effects on the player, such as handing them a disadvantage through traps or allowing them to progress further with shortcuts.

 After the four players have completed one round, a bonus game will begin from a pool of over 60 unique minigames.
 Examples of minigames in Lego Party include balancing on a unicycle to win a race, and jumping over a spinning octopus tentacle until one player remains standing.
 Minigames can also be triggered during a round by landing on a unique tile, which will trigger a 2-vs-2 game forcing players to form a duo and temporarily work together.

 The winner(s) of the chosen minigame will receive Lego studs, similar to Mario Partys coins, which can be spent on modifiers to gain an advantage on the board.
 For example, players can earn movement modifiers to land on spots with golden bricks.

 Development and release

 Lego Party! was first announced at Summer Game Fest with a release window of late 2025.
-It is being developed by Australian team SMG Studio, who is best known for the 2020 game Moving Out, and it will be the first game published by Fictions since their formation.
-The game is being directed by SMG Studio project director Mark Fennell.
-Lego Party is developed in the Unity 3D engine, and additional development support was provided by Australian studio Noble Steed Games.
+It was developed by Australian team SMG Studio, who is best known for the 2020 game Moving Out, and it is the first game published by Fictions since their formation.
+The game was directed by SMG Studio project director Mark Fennell.
+Lego Party was developed in the Unity 3D engine.

 During development of the game, over 100 playtests were completed with families of all ages to determine ways to make the game accessible.
 Some children cried during these playtests due to unforgiving rules where golden bricks would be indiscriminately stolen from their inventory.
 This feedback prompted the developers to enable a mercy choice which lets players decide if they want to steal a brick or not.